Graham-Williams/ad-hoc/clear-gpt/README.md

     - Change the `browserGuid` variable to match the output of the command you used to start Chrome.

 4. **Log in to ChatGPT**:
-    - Go to the Chrome browser instance started with remote debugging.
+    - Go to the Chrome browser instance that was started with remote debugging in step 3.
     - Log in to ChatGPT and navigate to the home page.
 Ensure you do not click into any specific conversations; you must be on the home page.

 ## Running the Script